afornelas/steamControllerSynth/README.md

 ### Windows

-Unfortuntately, Windows does not have an easy way to install libusb unlike Unix based operating systems.
+Unfortunately, Windows does not have an easy way to install libusb unlike Unix based operating systems.
 If libusb is not already present you will need to:

 1. pip install pyusb
 2. pip install libusb